AmritAmar/academic-kickstart/content/project/FourierTransforms/index.md

 {{< p5js wCIhlz7Yv 704 404 >}}

 The final part of this project involved combining the 2 parts, X and Y components, into 1 Complex Number component.
 This allows you to use only one overall circle to draw both parts of the transform as the complex number component captures both X and Y of the drawing.
 Try the final version out!

+In addition:

-In addition, use A/D to reduce/increase the number of epicycles used, and use W/S to increase/reduce the speed and see how it affects the fourier transform!
+- use A/D to reduce/increase the number of epicycles used

+- use W/S to increase/reduce the speed

+... and see how it affects the fourier transform!

 {{< p5js YjvB9MTas 704 404 >}}